rapPayne/flutter-hands-on-intro-presentation/README.md

 # flutter-hands-on-intro-presentation
-Files to support Rap's Hands-On Intro to Google Flutter Presentation
+Information to support Rap's Hands-On Intro to Google Flutter Presentation

 ## Connect with Rap